Gossan Resources (CVE:GSS) Shares Up 50% – Here’s Why

-Gossan Resources Limited (CVE:GSS – Get Free Report) traded up 50% on Wednesday .
+Gossan Resources Limited (CVE:GSS – Get Free Report) traded up 50% during trading on Thursday .
 The stock traded as high as C$0.03 and last traded at C$0.03.
-151,000 shares traded hands during mid-day trading, an increase of 201% from the average session volume of 50,091 shares.
+151,000 shares changed hands during trading, an increase of 164% from the average session volume of 57,299 shares.
 The stock had previously closed at C$0.02.

 Gossan Resources Price Performance